kgryte/v8-perf/README.md

 #### Counter

-The second test runs a `FOR` loop which increments a counter `1e9` times.
+This test runs a `FOR` loop which increments a counter `1e9` times.
 The average time printed to `stdout` is the average iteration time.

 ``` javascript
 var start = process.hrtime(),